Non-stop barking affects the

 problem or euthanase the dog.

-It is easy to advise training.
+It is easy to advise training when

 "Throw cans with coins or pebbles